orbitalchicken/Roadmap/Triaged.md

 	system: have installed openvpn, when I click on on “configure a VPN” from the wireless applet, then on the “Add” but I cant see any option for creating a “OpenVPN” connection type. (solved by installing network-manager-openvpn and network-manager-openvpn-gnome)
 	cinnamon-settings: the network manager hasn’t any ability to add ADSL connection. (go to menu->network connections and then click Add and choose DSL)
 	translations: I can only find one translation of “Login Screen” in Cinnamon in Launchpad and that is “Login-skærm”, so where does this “Logind-skærm” come from? (comes from mdm)
+	I think libnss3-1d:i386 should be installed by default in the final release if possible so that we can install adobeair without having to muck around in random forums and xchat to find this solution.

 Outside of the scope
 --------------------